jsmolka/workin/README.md

-# Workin
+# workin

-A simple web app to create and run custom workouts.
+A simple app to create and run custom workouts.